viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 * Apache Maven installation ([Latest Maven Release](https://maven.apache.org/download.cgi)) (current working version:
   Maven 3 - V 3.9.5)
-* OpenJDK 17 installation ([e.g. OpenJDK17](https://www.oracle.com/java/technologies/downloads/)) (current working
+* OpenJDK 17 or higher installation ([e.g. OpenJDK17](https://www.oracle.com/java/technologies/downloads/)) (current
-  version: 17.0.11)
+  working version: 17.0.11)
 * Internet access (communication with server)
-* Docker ([e.g. Docker Desktop](https://www.docker.com/products/docker-desktop/)) (current working version: 4.30.0)
+* Docker ([e.g. Docker Desktop](https://docs.docker.com/get-docker/)) (current working version: 4.30.0)

-    * be sure to enable all needed BIOS settings for Docker
+You might need special (admin) permissions for executing the tasks below.
+For further details refer to Possible errors / Troubleshooting

 ## Setup

-1) Build the pegelhub-ftp-connector project:
+### 1) Build the pegelhub-ftp-connector project:

+These steps are recommended to ensure that the project has the correct initial state.

 * In your Terminal (CMD / Powershell) navigate to the project `../pegelhub-ftp-connector`
     * *OR* open the project with an IDE (IntelliJ IDEA as IDE recommended) inside of `../pegelhub-ftp-connector`
 * In your Terminal, execute command `mvn clean package -DskipTests` to build the jar project properly (Tests are currently failing, therefore skipping)
-    * After a successful build a `pegelhub-ftp-connector-2023.12.jar` file will be added to the `pegelhub-ftp-connector/target` folder.
-The .jar and `properties.yaml` have to be in the same folder.
+* After a successful build a `pegelhub-ftp-connector-2023.12.jar` file will be added to the `pegelhub-ftp-connector/target` folder, besides the already existing `original-pegelhub-ftp-connector-2023.12.jar`

-The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector.

-2) Build and save the pegelhub-ftp-connector docker image:
+### 2) Build and save the pegelhub-ftp-connector docker image:

 * Open the project in the correct folder (`../pegelhub-ftp-connector`)
 * In Terminal, execute command `docker build -t ftp-connector .` where the tag `ftp-connector` could also be renamed to another fitting name and  `.`  stands for the current path

-      * To ensure that the image was built, execute `docker images` to show a list of built images
+To ensure that the image was built, execute `docker images` to show a list of built images

+### 3) If you want to run the container locally:

+* Open the project in the correct folder (`../pegelhub-ftp-connector`)
+* In Terminal, load the docker image with `docker load -i ftp-connector`
+* Be sure that the `properties.yaml` and `config.properties` Files are in the same folder.
+In the following example they are both located under `./src/main/resources`
+    * The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector
+    * If you want the files in another directory, be sure to provide the correct path
+* In `properties.yaml` File change the following:
+    * apiToken --> "generatedApiToken"(for generating a new Token, please refer to the Postman-Collection Documentation)
+    * lastTokenRefresh --> make adjustments to the date, hour and minute mark
+* Run the container with `docker run -v .\src\main\resources\:/app/files pegelhub-ftp-connector`

+### 4) If you want to run the container on a server (Ubuntu):

+* Make sure that you server meets the requirements of the Prerequisites
+* On your local machine, open the project in the correct folder (`../pegelhub-ftp-connector`)
 * Save the docker image with `docker save ftp-connector -o ftp-connector.tar`

-3) If you want to run the container only locally:
-      * Load the docker image with `docker load -i ftp-connector`
-      *

-4) Transfer the pegelhub-ftp-connector docker image to server via SSH using scp (alternative to docker hub + account):
-    * Open the project in the correct folder (`../pegelhub-ftp-connector`)
-    * Transfer the data onto your provided server with `scp .\ftp.connector.tar username@IPAddressOfServer:~`
+* Transfer the data onto your provided server with `scp .\ftp.connector.tar serverUsername@IPAddressOfServer:~`
-      * You may have to enter credentials (password for the given username)
+    * You may need to enter credentials (password for the given username)
-    *
+* Load the docker image with `docker load -i ftp-connector.tar`
+* Run the container with `docker run -d -v ./ftp-connector.tar:/app/files ftp-connector`

 ## How to use